Sydneychick2748/Third-Party-API-Work-Day-Scheduler/README.md

 when i click the clear button all the inputs that were saved are no longer saved

 <img width="1703" alt="image" src="https://user-images.githubusercontent.com/87034052/198851121-b11fe02c-8ce5-4d1b-850d-dfb849b7e88f.png">

- Here is a video to show the functionality of the planner

  # Support